bourgeois-radical/speech4tracking/README.md

 paper [Google USM: Scaling Automatic Speech Recognition Beyond 100 Languages](https://arxiv.org/abs/2303.01037) can answer the question regarding the model being used.

-Text interface doesn't have any shortcomings which can hinder the usage of the app.
+Text interface doesn't have any significant shortcomings which can hinder the usage of the app.

 ### Audio interface:

 We utilized Google's TTS model for app's responses, using [gTTS](https://pypi.org/project/gTTS/) library.
+As to our knowledge, unfortunately, there is no paper available for Google TTS model.

 There are some issues with the audio interface: